-classification of plant kingdom, this is plant division of living things, this group of living known as the Kingdom plantae has three main subdivision and they are
+classification of plant kingdom, this is the plant division of living things, this group of living known as the Kingdom Plantae has three main subdivisions and they are

 a.
 Thallophyta (e.g. green, brown and red algae)